uvaaland/cig_llnl_workshop/run_adj_kernel.md

 ---
-In this section, we have looked at how to run a kernel simulation using SPECFEM3D_GLOBE.
+In this section, we have looked at how to run a kernel simulation using SPECFEM3D_GLOBE, and this concludes the tutorial.

-In the next section we will
+The next section contains a list of suggestions of further work that you can try if you have completed the tutorial up until this point.

 [Previous section](/prepare_adj_source.md) -- [Next section](/further_work.md)